WHOMP! The Dryer Smacks Shut And I Turn Around

 Later on, when I told Daniel about all this, he said something that cast things in a whole new light.
 “Don’t you remember trimming Micah’s mullet the other night right in front of her?
 You held each lock like it was sooo precious before you put it into a keepsake envelope.
 She learned it from watching you, Heather.”

 UGH!
-Stab me through the heart why don’t you, babe?
+Stab me through the heart why don’t you?

 Suddenly the whole event looked completely different.
 This was not a simple repeat offense from the girl who had hacked her own hair with plastic safety scissors three months before.
 Sure, the method may have been the same, but the motive was totally different.
 Katie had picked up on how important that little act was to me and sought to write it into her own soul . . . and my anger interrupted it.

 Was she wrong to cut her brother’s dirty blonde locks with scissors I had already asked her to put away?
 Yes, definitely.
 Have I ever done something I knew I was not **supposed** to go but had a very strong urge to?
-Like, eat not one but TWO boxes of Julie’s Ice Cream Sandwiches in one sitting?
+Like, eat a whole box of Julie’s Ice Cream Sandwiches in one sitting?
 Um, yep.

 “This is how a mother _________.”